-The research work has been carried out at IIT Madras and < name of organization/institution in which the candidate is an employee> authors was reprinted in the Thesis with their permission:
+\The research work has been carried out at IIT Madras and < name of organization/institution in following way:

-In order to effectively convey the idea presented in this Thesis, the following work of other following way:

-• Figures, Tables from previously published journal papers, to be referenced in the o Figure/Table XX, page yy: Reprinted from... < Ref details > ... with the permission of the authors and/or Publisher name o Photograph by < (name of photographer), distributed under a CC-BY 40 license.
+In order to effectively convey the idea presented in this Thesis, the following work of other o Figure/Table XX, page yy: Reprinted from... < Ref details > ... with the permission of the authors and/or Publisher name o Photograph by < (name of photographer), distributed under a CC-BY 40 license.